oucs-teaching/cosc349-labs/lab04.md

 :::

 :::success
 Work through the [Amazon tutorial at that describes how to build a LAMP stack](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/TUT_WebAppWithRDS.html) with a separate database and web server.

+Note that if you use your AWS Educate Classroom COSC349 credit, you may face limitations compared to if you---say---used your own personal AWS account.
+For example, the use of elastic IP addresses, Identity and Access Management, and virtual private cloud configuration may not work as expected.
+You can usually work around this sort of limitation, e.g., using the specific IP addresses allocated to your EC2 instances.
 :::

 :::success